MakelaM/powerapps-docs.fi-fi/powerapps-docs/maker/canvas-apps/functions/function-defaults.md

 ## <a name="syntax"></a>Syntaksi
 **Defaults**( *DataSource* )

-* *Tietolähde* – Pakollinen.
+* *DataSource* – Pakollinen.
 Tietolähde, jonka oletusarvot haluat.

 ## <a name="examples"></a>Esimerkkejä